-Even as you’re wrapping up 2019 at your craft brewery, you should be planning for 2020.
+Even as you’re wrapping up the year at your craft brewery, you should be planning for the next year.
 What are some of the top issues for you to consider as you work to set your New Year up for brewery success?

 Are you planning to ramp up with staff in the brewery, tasting room, or office?
 A growing staff means a growing business—and growing insurance costs, too.
 When it comes to your workers compensation insurance, it’s particularly important that you classify each employee correctly: